Diode Network and Video Streaming Using Raspberry Pi Zero W

 Diode’s second livestream meetup event went live on Tuesday (June 30).
 The 30-minute online event drew some 20 engineers, developers, makers, Raspberry Pi enthusiasts from countries across the globe.
 CTO Dominic Letz and blockchain engineer Peter Lai were the featured speakers.

 The meetup topic was about how to perform video streaming using Raspberry Pi Zero W via Diode network.
-Check out the Diode meetup presentation slides on Github.
+Check out the Diode meetup presentation slides on GitHub.
 Watch the livestream-ed meetup on YouTube.

 Peter started his presentation by giving a quick demo.
 We’ve got a Raspberry Pi set up at our office in Berlin, Germany (where Dominic is currently based), and another Raspberry Pi set up at our office in Taipei, Taiwan.